lucianojoublanc-da/derivhack2019dev/examples/fixnotebook/README.md

 This workflow sits apart from the allocation/affirmation in the UI notebook; in reality it should be done beforehand allocation takes place, but for demonstration purposes we've not modelled this so that the examples can be run independently.

 What is interesting about this process, is that the workflow can't be modelled in DAML directly: we need to trigger an event as a result of a contract creation.
-To work around this, we can create a bot, as we've done in `../bot/python/readyToBookTrigger.py`, using the unofficial DAML python bindings.
+To work around this, we can create a bot, as we've done in `../python/readyToBookTrigger.py`, using the unofficial DAML python bindings.

-In this file you will find three callbacks:
+In `readyToBookTrigger.py` you will find three callbacks:

   * `onInit`: creates a global variable `execs` which we'll use to collect executions.